Ignace Reiss: Break with Stalin and assassination (1937)

 From 1932 to 1937, Reiss was stationed in Paris.
-There, Reiss and his wife met Egon Erwin Kisch, Alexander Rado, Noel Field, Vasily Zarubin, Yakov Blumkin, Boris Bazarov, and Yan Karlovich Berzin.
+There, Reiss and his wife met Egon Erwin Kisch, Alexander Rado, Noel Field, Vasily Zarubin, Boris Bazarov, and Yan Karlovich Berzin.

 By 1936, their friends were returning to Moscow one after the other, most of whom were shot or disappeared during the Great Purge.
 Reiss himself received a summons back to Moscow but allowed his wife to travel there in his stead in late 1936, staying into early 1937.
 In early 1937, Krivitsky was recalled but managed to finagle his way out again on a foreign assignment.

 Upon Krivitsky's return, Reiss composed a letter to the Central Committee of the Communist Party of the Soviet Union, addressed to Stalin and dated 17 July 1937.
 He returned the Order of the Red Banner with his letter, stating that to wear the medal "simultaneously with the hangmen of the best representatives of the Russian worker" was beneath his dignity.
 He went on to condemn the excesses of Stalin's purges and the actions of Soviet state security services.
 He also declared "I am joining Trotsky and the Fourth International".
 While criticizing Stalin and Yezhov, Reiss promised not to reveal any state security secrets.

 Reiss then fled with his wife and child to the remote village of Finhaut, Valais canton, Switzerland, to hide.
 After they had been hiding for a month, Gertrude Schildbach contacted them.
 Schildbach acted on the instruction of Roland Lyudvigovich Abbiate, alias Francois Rossi, alias Vladimir Pravdin, codename LETCHIK ("Pilot"), a Russian expatriate, citizen of Monaco, and a Soviet NKVD agent.
 She refused a request by Abbiate to give Reiss a box of chocolates filled with strychnine but agreed to set up a meeting with him.
 On 4 September, Reiss agreed to meet Schildbach in Lausanne.
 His wife and son Roman boarded a train for Territet, Vaud canton, Switzerland.
 Reiss stayed with Schildbach and was then to board a train for Reims, France, to meet Sneevliet (who was to publish Reiss's letter and news of his defection).
 Then he was to rejoin his family in Territet.
-He never made it to his train to Rheims.
+He never made it to his train to Reims.

 As Reiss's wife relates in her memoirs, she went to Vevey to meet Schildbach again on September 5, but the woman never showed up.
 On September 6, she saw a small article in a Lausanne newspaper about a dead man with a Czech passport in the name of "Hans Eberhardt" found dead on the night of 4 September on the road from Lausanne to Chamblandes.
 She later identified the body carrying Eberhardt's passport as that of her husband.